codykimberling/CKBasicAuthUrlUtilities/README.md

 	- (BOOL)urlHasAuthentication:(NSURL *)url;

+Return an absolute string represntation of a given url without the authentication components:

+	- (NSString *)absoluteStringWithoutAuthenticationForUrl:(NSURL *)url;

+Return an absolute string represntation of a given url with the password obfuscated

+	- (NSString *)absoluteStringObfuscatedPassword:(NSURL *)url;

 Return a basic authentication string (encoded) from a given url, returns nil if url does not contain an auth string:

 	- (NSString *)basicAuthenticationStringWithEncodingForUrl:(NSURL *)url;